travelping/ergw-capwap-node/README.md

 `/etc/erlang-capwap-node/erlang-capwap-node.config` or alter this file in a running container.

+You can build the Docker image manually by executing the following command
-Via docker/Dockerfile.alpine an experimental Docker file exists which builds a much smaller container image of CAPWAP AC … ~58Mb.
-It makes use of a feature in Docker called "multi stage" builds and needs at least Docker-17.05.
+line: It makes use of a feature in Docker called "multi stage" builds and needs at least Docker-17.05.
 Build the image like this:

-    $ docker build -f docker/Dockerfile.alpine -t ergw-capwap-node:alpine .
+    $ docker build -f docker/Dockerfile -t ergw-capwap-node:alpine .